kelly159951/ROLL/docs_roll/docs/English/UserGuide/algorithms/LitePPO.md

 ### Core Parameter Descriptions

+- `norm_mean_type`: Mean type for reward normalization: the options are "batch", "group", "running", or None; the default is None
-- `reward_norm`: Reward normalization type, optional values are "batch", "group", "running", null, default value is "group"
+- `norm_std_type`: Std type for reward normalization: the options are "batch", "group", "running", or None; the default is None
 - `token_level_loss`: Whether to enable token-level loss computation, default value is true
-- `div_std_global`: Whether to use global standard deviation for normalization, this feature is coming soon, default value is true

 ### PPO Related Parameters